-If you still need help, you can call us or fill out this form.
-An Intake Specialist will contact you back and provide you basic legal information and referrals.
+If you still need help, you can fill out this form.
+We are currently unable to return requests that are non-urgent for two weeks.
+If your issue falls with the DRO goals and priorities, an Intake Specialist will contact you back and provide you basic legal information and referrals.

 Voice: 503-243-2081 or 1-800-452-1694.
 Fax: 503-243-1738

 Our office hours are Monday through Friday, 9 a.m. to noon, and 1 p.m. to 5 p.m.

 If you are an attorney seeking technical assistance from a Disability Rights Oregon attorney, please call us at 503-243-2081.
 Please do not fill out this form.